gutsy47/leti-practice04-strings/README.md

 # Strings

 ## About
-Details are described in the report (soon).
+Details are described in the report.